anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar issues a voucher, and the Pledge completes trust bootstrap using the Cloud Registrar.
 The voucher issued by the cloud includes domain information for the owner's EST service that the Pledge should use for certificate enrollment.

-For example, an organization has an EST service deployed, but does not have yet a BRSKI capable Registrar service deployed.
+For example, an organization has an EST service deployed, but does not have yet a BRSKI-capable Registrar service deployed.
 The Pledge is deployed in the organization's domain, but does not discover a local domain Registrar or Owner Registrar.
 The Pledge uses the Cloud Registrar to bootstrap, and the Cloud Registrar provides a voucher that includes instructions on finding the organization's EST service.